VroomDev/VroomRacer/README.md

 The steward's review happens at the end of the final lap.
 If questionable laps are discovered, those laps are penalized (not counted) and thus the race continues.
 A special song and display alerts the driver to the penalty.

-The steward logic finds the Median (M) of recent laps.
-This middle value is used because it ignores atypical laps that would otherwise ruin a standard average.

-The logic calculates the Median Absolute Deviation (MAD) by finding the middle distance of each lap from that median:
-MAD = median(|xi - M|)
-The tolerable minimum lap is the Median - greatest(1.96 * sigma adjusted MAD, Median/7)

-Any laps less than this equation are penalized and thus not counted.

-This has been play tested and the math does indeed work but as with all statistics, is not perfect.

 ## Sounds
 - **Single Tone**: Lap counted.
 - **Falling tone**: Lap ignored/deleted.